PioneeringPixels/GardenStateOnABudget/README.md

 ## Overview

-**Garden State On A Budget** is a financial technology (fintech) budgeting application designed to promote accessibility and inclusion in gardening by enabling users to manage their gardening activities effectively while staying within budget constraints.
-This project is created as part of the **Best DEI Hack** sponsored by Fidelity, emphasizing the importance of Diversity, Equity, and Inclusion in the financial tech landscape.
+Awarded **Best Open Source Project** of MLH's October 2024 Open Source Hackfest, **Garden State On A Budget** is a financial technology (fintech) budgeting application designed to promote accessibility and inclusion in gardening by enabling users to manage their gardening activities effectively while staying within budget constraints.

 ### Mission